-If you do end up finding some damage and taking a couple of pictures, send them to your landlord with a quick friendly note.
-He or she will likely appreciate the initiative, and it'll ensure the damage is documented as early as possible, which will hopefully save you some money when it comes time to get your security deposit back.
+Before setting up or unpacking, it's a good idea to take your phone or camera on a quick walkthrough.
+Take pictures of any damages you find, and send them to your landlord with a quick, friendly note.
+They'll likely appreciate the initiative, and it'll ensure the damage is documented, saving you money when it comes time to get your security deposit back.

 Unless you're content using your smartphone for all of your Internet needs, it's a good idea to get a wireless router set up as soon as possible.

-We often take the Internet for granted, but having it running will make your life infinitely easier– especially if you start unpacking and realize you need to find a nearby hardware store or suddenly become famished and need to order a pizza ASAP.
+We often take the Internet for granted, but having it running will make your life infinitely easier.
+Doubly so if you start unpacking and realize you need to find a nearby hardware store or suddenly become famished and need to order a pizza ASAP.